eaquin1/EnergyGuideCalculator/README.md

 ## Installation

-On your local machine, you will need to create a Postgres database, set up a virtual environment in Pyhton, and create API credentials for [Watt Time](https://www.watttime.org/), [GeoNames](https://www.geonames.org) and [Pexels](https://www.pexels.com).
+On your local machine, you will need to create a Postgres database, set up a virtual environment in Python, and create API credentials for [Watt Time](https://www.watttime.org/), [GeoNames](https://www.geonames.org) and [Pexels](https://www.pexels.com).

 ```
 > git clone https://github.com/eaquin1/EnergyGuideCalculator.git